What If the Father Doesn't Cooperate?

 Issues With the Father in Washington Adoption

 If the father of your expected child or new baby is missing, withholding consent or refusing to cooperate in your decision to place your child for adoption, a Washington adoption lawyer can help you navigate around this difficult situation.
 Joyce Schwensen is an experienced adoption lawyer who has helped many birth mothers who face problems with the father.
 Whether you are having difficulty reaching the father or he is actively opposed to your plans to give the child for adoption, Joyce Schwensen can help you.
-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 to schedule a free consultation.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 to schedule a free consultation.

 Consent Required Under Washington Law